neuropsychology/Courses/Statistics/R/English/Introduction.md

 t.test(Negative_Affect~Sex, data=df, var.equal=TRUE)
 ```
 As you can see, the p value is the same.
-Even more interesting, if you subtract the two means (the men's mean from the women's mean) displayed in the t-test output, it will give you... the value of the β (the "beta", the slope), displayed under "Estimate" in the linear model output.
+Even more interesting, if you subtract the two means (the men's mean from the women's mean) displayed in the t-test output, it will give you... the value of the &#946; (the "beta", the slope), displayed under "Estimate" in the linear model output.
 But still, if you're really rigid and tenacious, you might argue that the `t.test()` function gives us the confidence interval for the estimate that the `lm()` does not provide...

 ```R